General Terms & Conditions of Sale

 The Company may charge in addition to the price of the Products the recovery rate for freight and handling at rates dependent on distance and volume of Products supplied.
 Such rates are subject to change without notice.

-Administrative fees may be charged for sales below certain dollar values as may be determined by the Company from time to time.
+Administrative fees may be charged for sales below two hundred dollars (AU $200) as may be determined by the Company from time to time.
+Notification from the Company will be provided to the Customer prior to acceptance of purchase order.

 If the Company’s cost of supplying the Products or providing the Services increases by more than 10% due to any change in the rate or amount of any GST or other taxes, currency fluctuations, duties, or freight and transport charges which may be applicable, the Company may upon written notice to the Customer at any time before delivery increase the price of the Products or the cost of providing the Services to compensate for the entire increased cost.